One 4-H project can change your life. Just ask Seth Snyder, co-owner of Stone Ridge Manor in Gettysburg, Pennsylvania.

 A visit to his local Farm Service Agency (FSA) office helped him secure his first loan for equipment and breeding stock.
 “I wanted a loan for myself, without a cosigner,” Seth remembered.

 While Seth has a few more financing options today, farm cash flow remains unpredictable.
-“FSA and AgChoice are willing to make loans others might not,” Seth explained.
-“We can save capital with low interest rates and terms for folks like me just getting started.”
+“FSA and Horizon are willing to make loans others might not,” Seth explained.
+“We can save capital with low-interest rates and terms for folks like me just getting started.”